Lower Bounds on the F-pure Threshold and Extremal Singularities: Extremal Singularities

-\begin{remark} The case where $d=2$ is a somewhat special case that we have chosen to exclude from Definition {\ref{defExtremal}}.
-Thinking of the $F$-pure threshold as a measure of how far a singularity is from being $F$-pure, an extremal singularity is one that is as far as theoretically possible, according the lower bound above, from being $F$-pure.
-The $F$-pure threshold of a reduced form of degree two is 1 in every characteristic, so while forms of degree two achieve the theoretical lower bound, they also achieve the theoretical upper bound on the $F$-pure threshold (Proposition \ref{easy}).
-Thus they are both the "most singular" and the "least singular" type of singularity we can have in degree two!
-Among (reduced) multiplicity two singularities, no finer gradation of singularities exists. \end{remark}
+\begin{remark} We exclude the case $d=2$ from Definition {\ref{defExtremal}} because the $F$-pure threshold of a geometrically reduced quadratic is one in every characteristic.
+So not much interesting is happening: quadratic forms achieve both the theoretical lower bound and the theoretic upper bound on the $F$-pure threshold (Proposition \ref{easy}) in every case---no finer gradation of singularities exists. \end{remark}